advancedresearch/the_century_of_satire/exodus-was-written-later-than-genesis.md

 ### Sources

-[1] See M. O. Wise, "A Critical Study Of The Temple Scroll From Qumran Cave 11" in the [Chronology](./chronology.md#the-temple-scroll)
+[1] See M. O. Wise, "A Critical Study Of The Temple Scroll From Qumran Cave 11" in the [Chronology](./chronology.md#the-temple-scroll) - "Introduction" page 18 of 310